slowernews/wisdom-tldr/README.md

 Your biggest enemy is yourself.

+> *'Your Beliefs Determine Your Reality.
+Nothing can sabotage you more quickly and more completely than limiting beliefs.'*

 ===
 ###On mastery

 First learn the rules.
-Then break them.
-You'll never know anything.
+Then break them BUT You'll never know everything, there's always room for improvement.

 > *'I am not young enough to know everything.' -- Oscar Wilde*

 ===
 ###On mentors

 Your father is your first mentor.
-Be a mentor yourself.
+Be a mentor yourself and share your strengths.
+Impact the world.

-> *'One repays a teacher badly if one remains only a pupil.' -- Friedrich Nietzsche*
+> *'One repays a teacher badly if one remains only a pupil.' -- Nietzsche*

+> *'Powerful people give freely, buying influence rather than things.'*

 ===
 ###On failure

 Sometimes you win.
 Sometimes you learn.
+Accept failure as part of the process.

 > *'A scar is not an injury.
 A scar is a healing.
 After an injury, a scar is what makes you whole.' -- China Mieville*